keyan-m/aiken-flat/README.md

     // encode the value at index `0` with `en.integer`.
     fn(f_index: Int) {
       if f_index == 0 {
-        // This `contramap` is something that might be possible to avoid with
+        // Similar to `Direction` encoder above, This `contramap` boilerplate is
-        // better typing.
+        // needed.
         en.integer |> en.contramap(builtin.un_i_data)
       } else {
         fail